moveit/moveit.ros.org/documentation/plugins/index.markdown

 ### Interface Description

 The interface is defined in the [collision_plugin.h](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_core/collision_detection/include/moveit/collision_detection/collision_plugin.h).
-It mainly consits of an initialize function which has to be overwritten.
+It mainly consists of an initialize function which has to be overwritten.

 ### Concrete Implementation
 NO IMPLEMENTATIONS AVAILABLE